The 5 Steps

 - Go find your house or residence donation zone so you’re ready when you start packing.
 You’ll see bins for used books, electronic waste, used clothes, household items and non-perishable food.Â Can’t find it?
 Ask your RA!

 - Put your plan into action: keep, donate or recycle your stuff.
 Organize your belongings into these 3 categories for maximum efficiencyâ€“and sustainability!

-- Bring items to your floor, house, or residence Move Out stations.
-Check out posters on your floor for locationsâ€”or ask your RA!
-Drop items in clearly marked bins.
-Your donations go to AMS Food Bank, Discovery Books, and the Developmental Disabilities Association.
+- Donate items at your house or residence donation zone starting in early-April.Â Your donations go to AMS Food Bank and the Developmental Disabilities Association.

 - Remember: Some items doÂ belong in the garbage, like broken, soiled or ripped stuff & half-eaten/used foods that canâ€™t be recycled or composted.

 - Pack a little bit every day.
 You’ll be surprised how many things you can pack up in advance.

 - Don’t leave it until the last minute!